Orange-OpenSource/hurl/docs/spec/runner/parallel.md

 ## Backlog

-- What options do we expose?
 - Visualization?
 How do we report the timelines of Hurl files execution
 - How to test?
 Support // in Flask?
-- stderr / verbose report: do we prefix log lines by thread id / index ?
-We could make the debug logs identical whether files are run sequentially or run in parallel.
-- Does the user set "thread" affinity in Hurl files? (see https://github.com/Orange-OpenSource/hurl/issues/88#issuecomment-1674518247)
 - What's the Rust runner API?
 Actually, we only expose on public method to run an Hurl file, we need(?) to expose methods to runs multiple files